Class: Aws::SecretsManager::Client

 #create_secret(params = {}) ⇒ Types::CreateSecretResponse

-parameter or binary data in the SecretBinary
+parameter or the SecretBinary

 parameter, but not both.
 If you include SecretString